 1. Stainless steel

-It is called as corrosion resistance steel when the alloy type and grade are not detailed, particularly in the aviation industry.
-It mainly utilized where the properties of steel, as well as the resistance to corrosion, are required.
-Stainless steel has almost 150 grades out of which 15 are most commonly used.
+It is mainly utilized where the properties of steel, as well as the resistance to corrosion, are required.
+Stainless steel has almost 150 grades out of which 15 are the most commonly used.

-This type of steel mainly used in watchbands,watches, handgun models, pistol , storage tanks , tankers , table cutlery, jewelry, food processing plant, surgical instruments as well as in the aviation industry.
+This type of steel is mainly used in watchbands, watches, handgun models, pistols, storage tanks, tankers, table cutlery, jewelry, food processing plant, surgical instruments as well as in the aviation industry.

 Designation system of Alloy Steel

-AISI has introduced a three-digit system for the stainless steels:
+AISI has introduced a three-digit system for stainless steel:

 2XX series – chromium-nickel-manganese austenitic stainless steels